ayaz95/Email-SMS-Spam-Detection/README.md

 - `README.md`: This file.

 ## Dataset

-Describe the dataset used for your project.
-Include information on the source of the data, the format, and any data preprocessing steps.
-You can also provide a download link if the dataset is publicly available.
 - `Categorised_data.csv` - This file contains scammers information like Names, Age, Gender, Country, etc used to calculate the fuzzy logic matching score
 - `Exposure_Rate_by_scam_type_2020-22.csv` - This file contains information related to types of scams happened from 2020-2022
 - `Scam_exposure_by_age_2021-22.csv` - This file contains the information related to scam exposure by age